Sallust: The Jugurthine War

 Sallust's Jugurthine War (Bellum Jugurthinum) is a monograph on the war against Jugurtha in Numidia from 112 to 106 BC.
 It was written c.
 41–40 BC and again emphasised moral decline.
 Sallust likely relied on a general annalistic history of the time, as well as the autobiographies of Marcus Aemilius Scaurus, Publius Rutilius Rufus, and Sulla.

 Its true value lies in the introduction of Marius and Sulla to the Roman political scene and the beginning of their rivalry.
-Sallust's time as governor of Africa Nova ought to have let the author develop a solid geographical and ethnographical background to the war; however, this is not evident in the monograph, despite a diversion on the subject, because Sallust's priority in the Jugurthine War, as with War of Catiline, is to use history as a vehicle for his judgement on the slow destruction of Roman morality and politics.
+Sallust's uses the Jugurthine War, as with War of Catiline, is to use history as a vehicle for his judgement on the slow decline of Roman morality and politics.
+Sallust's time as governor of Africa Nova ought to have let the author develop a solid geographical and ethnographical background to the war; however, this is not evident in the monograph, despite a diversion on the subject.

 Other works

 His last work, Historiae, covered events from 78 BC; none of it survives except a fragment of book 5, concerning the year 67 BC.
 From the extant fragments, he seemed to again emphasize moral decline after Sulla; he "was not generous to Pompey".
 Historians regret the loss of the work, as it must have thrown much light on a very eventful period, embracing the war against Sertorius (died 72 BC), the campaigns of Lucullus against Mithradates VI of Pontus (75–66 BC), and the victories of Pompey in the East (66–62 BC).

-Two letters (Duae epistolae de republica ordinanda), letters of political counsel and advice addressed to Caesar, and an attack upon Cicero (Invectiva or Declamatio in Ciceronem), frequently attributed to Sallust, are thought by modern scholars to have come from the pen of a rhetorician of the first century AD, along with a counter-invective attributed to Cicero.
+Two letters (Duae epistolae de republica ordinanda), letters of political counsel and advice addressed to Caesar, and an attack upon Cicero (Invectiva or Declamatio in Ciceronem), frequently attributed to Sallust, are thought by modern scholars to have come from the pen of a rhetorician of the 1st century AD, along with a counter-invective attributed to Cicero.
 At one time Marcus Porcius Latro was considered a candidate for the authorship of the pseudo-Sallustian corpus, but this view is no longer commonly held.